Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 ### General

-If your laptop has corporate restrictions in terms of installing software, internet proxies or other restrictions, it might be tricky to get this hands-on lab up and running.
+If your laptop has corporate restrictions in terms of installing software, internet proxies or other restrictions, it might be tricky to get this hands-on lab up and running, even though we minimised the required dependencies by running this hands-on lab in the browser via Gitpod.
 Asking the instructor may help, but we can't guarantee we'll get it working and we won't help you circumvent corporate policies.
-Running the hands-on lab via [GitPod](https://gitpod.io/#https://github.com/Redislabs-Solution-Architects/redis-spring-data-handsonlab) might be a better alternative in that case.

 ### Redis